Black Mountain Songs

 BLACK MOUNTAIN SONGS

-Black Mountain Songs is the debut album from the Grammy Award-winning Brooklyn Youth Chorus, out March 31.
+Black Mountain Songs is the debut album from the Grammy Award-winning Brooklyn Youth Chorus.

 This expansive choral work celebrates and rekindles the utopian spirit of Black Mountain College, where iconic artists including Willem de Kooning, John Cage, Buckminster Fuller, Merce Cunningham, Josef and Anni Albers, Franz Kline, and Robert Rauschenberg converged and collaborated in the mid 20th Century.
 Black Mountain Songs features works by Bryce Dessner (who also created the project), Richard Reed Parry, Pulitzer Prize-winning composer Caroline Shaw, Jherek Bischoff, John King, Nico Muhly, Aleksandra Vrebalov, and a collaboration between Dessner and Tim Hecker.
 Black Mountain Songs is the studio recording of an evening-length stage work of the same name, which premiered to acclaim in BAM’s 2014 Next Wave Festival.
 The project was co-commissioned by the Chorus and BAM, co-curated by Dessner and Parry (of the rock bands The National and Arcade Fire), and produced by the Chorus.
 Dessner, Parry, and Shaw, along with the Chorus, perform on the album.